 Statutory maternity pay (SMP) is usually calculated as a weekly amount and paid in the same way as the employer would normally pay the employee's earnings, ie on a weekly or monthly basis.
 However, there is no legislation preventing the payment of SMP in a lump sum.
 Employers should be aware that payment as a lump sum could result in both the employer and the employee paying more national insurance contributions than if the employer were to pay on a weekly or monthly basis.

-There is a risk that a lump-sum payment could result in the employer overpaying the employee if her circumstances change, for example if she returns to work early.
+There is a risk that a lump-sum payment could result in the employer overpaying the employee if their circumstances change, for example if they return to work early.
 There is also a risk of underpayment if the lump sum does not account for a rise in the SMP rate during the employee's maternity leave.